PrasunDutta007/PrasunDutta007/README.md

 **Data Engineer** · MSc Student @ University of Bonn 🇩🇪

-I design and build end-to-end data pipelines - Spark processing, Airflow orchestration, and Snowflake warehousing, Real-time Kafka streams.
-Beyond the pipeline, I am exploring building LLM agents with LangGraph, RAG systems, and MCP integrations.
+I design and build end-to-end data pipelines - Spark processing, Airflow orchestration and Snowflake warehousing across Azure, AWS and Microsoft Fabric.
+On top of that, I am exploring building LLM agents with LangGraph, RAG systems, and MCP integrations.
 Currently deepening my expertise in Data Engineering and Applied AI at Masters level.

 ---